spread-ai/docs-comments/docs/module-1/what-is-spread.md

 </div>

-<?quiz?>
-question: Are you ready?
-answer-correct: Yes!
-answer: No!
-answer: Maybe!
-content:
-<p></p>
-<?/quiz?>

-!!! question "Q&A"
+!!! question "Helpful hints"

     To ask a question, leave a comment in the comments section of the relevant page.
 Before asking a question, we kindly ask that you search the comments to see if your questions is already answered.
-To sign up for an account, go to [GitHub](https://github.com).
+Sign up for an account at [gitHub.com](https://github.com).

+     To get the definition of any terminology, such as Engineering Intelligence Graph, hover over the word for a few seconds and a definition box will appear that explains the term.